greenkidneybean/abricate_genomes/README.md

-# Abricate for Genomes
+# Abricate Genomes
 _Identify some fun stuff in a slew of genomes_

-This is a simple wrapper for [ABRicate](https://github.com/tseemann/abricate) by Torsten Seemann to generate a .csv (please forgive me Torsten) that concatenates all virulence factors found among the eight databases that can be searched with ABRicate.
+This is a simple wrapper for Torsten's [ABRicate](https://github.com/tseemann/abricate) to generate a .csv ([please forgive me Torsten](https://twitter.com/torstenseemann/status/400470305216274432)) that concatenates all virulence factors found among the eight databases that can be searched with ABRicate.

 ## Quickstart:
 ```